Rock On (The Bunch album)

-Rock On is a 1972 one-off album of oldies covers by the Bunch, a group of English folk rock singers and musicians.
-The Bunch was put together by Trevor Lucas in late 1971 to record their one and only album, Rock On.
+Rock On is a 1972 one-off album of oldies covers by The Bunch, a group of English folk rock singers and musicians.
+The Bunch was put together by Trevor Lucas in late 1971 to record this sole album.
 This album consisted of covers of the band’s favourite songs by Elvis Presley, Buddy Holly, and The Everly Brothers, amongst others.

 Among the Bunch were former and future members of Fairport Convention and others, including Sandy Denny, Richard Thompson, Linda Thompson (credited as Linda Peters), Pat Donaldson, Ashley Hutchings, Gerry Conway, and Dave Mattacks.

 Fledg'ling Records reissued the album on compact disc in 2003, adding four bonus tracks.
 The album (including the bonus tracks) was re-issued again by Talking Elephant Records in 2013.